nicklockwood/ShapeScript/docs/src/getting-started.md

 Start by creating a new ShapeScript document.
 You can do this by selecting `File > New` in the menu bar (or by pressing **Cmd-N** on the keyboard).
 You will be prompted to select a name and location for your new file - you can call it anything you want, but be sure to retain the `.shape` file extension.

-**Note:** If you cannot see the file prompt, check that it hasn't appeared *behind* this help window.
-The help window floats in front of all other windows and applications, so you may need to move it out of the way.

 You should see a new window appear containing a cube, sphere and cone.
 These are the default contents for a new file (don't worry, you can replace them with your own shapes).

 ![New document window](../images/new-document-mac.png)